-Sustainable Development Goals Targeted Most relevant SDG Target/Impact Indicator (SDG Indicator) 13 CLIMATE Control 13 Climate Action (mandatory) 13.2: Integrate climate change measures into national policies, strategies and planning Rainwater harvesting is an effective solution for climate change adaptation because it helps mitigate the impacts of droughts, floods, and other extreme weather events that are becoming increasingly common due to climate change.
+Sustainable Development Goals Targeted Most relevant SDG Target/Impact Indicator (SDG Indicator) 13 Climate Action (mandatory) 13.2: Integrate climate change measures into national policies, strategies and planning Rainwater harvesting is an effective solution for climate change adaptation because it helps mitigate the impacts of droughts, floods, and other extreme weather events that are becoming increasingly common due to climate change.
 The quantity of rainwater being harvested and reused by the PP is the SDG indicator.
-1 NO POVERTY 1 - End poverty in all its forms everywhere 1.4: By 2030, ensure that all men and women, in particular the poor and the vulnerable, have equal rights to economic resources, as well as access to basic services, ownership and control over land and other forms of property, inheritance, natural resources, appropriate new technology and financial services, including microfinance The PP prevents unequal distribution of natural groundwater resources- which prevents poverty of natural economic resources (groundwater).
+1 - End poverty in all its forms everywhere 1.4: By 2030, ensure that all men and women, in particular the poor and the vulnerable, have equal rights to economic resources, as well as access to basic services, ownership and control over land and other forms of property, inheritance, natural resources, appropriate new technology and financial services, including microfinance The PP prevents unequal distribution of natural groundwater resources-which prevents poverty of natural economic resources (groundwater).
 The PP ensures that the citizens of Pune get a chance to preserve their natural groundwater resources for future generations since PP is harvesting rainwater runoff which is currently unutilized by the local industry.
 The PP could have alternately dug fresh borewells or used existing drinking water sources for their captive water requirements.
-3 GOOD HEALTH AND WELL-BEING 3 - Ensure healthy lives and promote well-being for all at all ages 3.9: By 2030, substantially reduce the number of deaths and illnesses from hazardous chemicals and air, water and soil pollution and contamination The PP showcases how rainwater harvesting can prevent depletion of natural water reserves and prevent water scarcity during droughts.
-The PP ensures water availability in water- scarce zones that help promotes healthy lives and well-being.
+3 - Ensure healthy lives and promote well-being for all at all ages 3.9: By 2030, substantially reduce the number of deaths and illnesses from hazardous chemicals and air, water and soil pollution and contamination The PP showcases how rainwater harvesting can prevent depletion of natural water reserves and prevent water scarcity during droughts.
+The PP ensures water availability in water-scarce zones that help promotes healthy lives and well-being.

-6 CLEAN WATER AND SANITATION 6-Ensure access to water and sanitation for all 6.3: By 2030, improve water quality by reducing pollution, eliminating dumping and minimizing release of hazardous chemicals and materials, halving the proportion of untreated wastewater and substantially increasing recycling and safe reuse globally safe reuse of 1195 million liters within the industry of rainwater runoff during 8 DECENT WORK AND ECONOMIC GROWTH 8 - Promote inclusive and sustainable economic growth, employment and decent work for all 8.5: By 2030, achieve full and productive employment and decent work for all women and men, including for young people and persons with disabilities, and equal pay for work of equal value 8.6 By 2020, substantially reduce the proportion of youth not in employment, education or training Number of jobs created Number of people trained 17 PARTNERSHIPS FOR THE GOALS 17 - Strengthen the means of implementation and revitalize the global partnership for sustainable development 17.7: Promote the development, transfer, dissemination and diffusion of environmentally sound technologies to developing countries on favourable terms including on concessional and preferential terms, as mutually agreed PP will monetize the water credits via the virtual water footprint market internationally.
+6 CLEAN WATER AND SANITATION 6.3: By 2030, improve water quality by reducing pollution, eliminating dumping and minimizing release of hazardous chemicals and materials, halving the proportion of safe reuse of 1410 million litres within the industry of rainwater runoff during 6- Ensure access to water and sanitation for all untreated wastewater and substantially increasing recycling and safe reuse globally tris monitorea perioa.
+8 DECENT WORK AND ECONOMIC GROWTH 8 - Promote inclusive and sustainable economic growth, employment and decent work for all 8.5: By 2030, achieve full and productive employment and decent work for all women and men, including for young people and persons with disabilities, and equal pay for work of equal value 8.6 By 2020, substantially reduce the proportion of youth not in employment, education or training Number of jobs created Number of people trained 17 PARTNERSHIPS FOR THE GOALS 17 - Strengthen the means of implementation and revitalize the global partnership for sustainable development 17.7: Promote the development, transfer, dissemination and diffusion of environmentally sound technologies to developing countries on favourable terms including on concessional and preferential terms, as mutually agreed PP will monetize the water credits via the virtual water footprint market internationally.